 Wildland Urban Interface

-Further, the increasing demand for outdoor recreation places more people in wildlands during holidays, weekends and vacation periods.
+Further, the increasing demand for outdoor recreation places more people in the wildlands during holidays, weekends, and vacation periods.
 Unfortunately, wildland residents and visitors are rarely educated or prepared for wildfire events that can sweep through the brush and timber and destroy property within minutes.

 Basic Safety Tips: